Skip to main content

 Read less

 Kevin is an accomplished litigator with deep experience defending clients in class action and health care related litigation.
-Kevin co-chairs the firm's Class Action Practice, and ably represents clients in a wide variety of non-securities class claims, including consumer, privacy, contract, antitrust, unfair trade practice, tort, and employment class actions.
+Kevin co-chairs the firm's Class Action Practice, and ably represents clients in a wide variety of non-securities class claims, with a specific focus on consumer and data privacy class actions.

 Recognition & Awards